imhicihu/tracker/readme.md

 ## RATIONALE

 * [Internal tool to visualize our actions in every project involved](https://github.com/users/imhicihu/projects/3/views/1).
 A kind of `checklist`, `reminder`, `to-do` in permanent evolution.
+* Plus, an [application](/Proyectos-darwin-x64/Proyectos-mac_app_darwin-x64.zip) was created for the purpose of internal use.
+An screenshot was generated above.

 ### Who do I talk to? ###